Proven-Paradox/shaper-system/Handbook.md

 Duration: None
 Effect: You immediately learn the target’s elemental properties, Physical and Mental Defense, ongoing effects (such as buffs or injuries), and their remaining HP.
 Special:If you spend your major action while using this ability, you remove the MP cost entirely.
 You can use this outside of combat, but you must succeed on a Stealth or Deception roll against the opponent’s Awareness or Empathy roll to remain undetected.
 The Arbiter will choose which rolls to use based on the situation and may make the rolls secretly.
 On a failure, the target will become aware that you are sizing them up for combat, which may be interpreted as a hostile action.
-If you used the Careful action, this check to avoid detection is made with Double Boon 3.
+If you used the Careful action, this check to avoid detection is made with Boon 3.
 Description: The most basic information gathering ability.
 Depending on the situation this can represent scanning the target with a power reader, minor mind reading to learn the target’s fears, careful evaluation using mundane senses, or similar actions.

 **Fortify**